opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 in the [Azure portal](https://portal.azure.com/) for your Microsoft Entra ID.
 In addition, the Azure application needs some API permissions.
 In general those permissions are given either of the `Delegated` type (in a user context) or of the `Application` type (for the whole application).
-To achieve the task of getting the desired drive ID, you will need an access token with the permission `Sites.Read.All`.
+To achieve the task of getting the desired drive ID, you will need an access token with the permission `Files.Read.All`.

 ### API endpoints